Jagle: Building a Large-Scale Japanese Multimodal Post-Training Dataset for Vision-Language Models: Experiments

 Figure~\ref{fig:training_curve_avg} shows training dynamics across dataset settings measured by the macro-averaged score over all 20 tasks (Avg), together with averages over the 10 Japanese tasks (JA Avg) and 10 English tasks (EN Avg).
 Baseline scores of existing models are also shown as horizontal lines for reference.
 More detailed per-task training dynamics are provided in Appendix~\ref{sec:training_dynamics_each_task}.

 \textbf{Jagle is effective for Japanese tasks.} The model trained on Jagle achieves an average score on Japanese tasks more than 20 points higher than the model trained on FineVision alone.
 Compared to baseline models, the Jagle-trained model surpasses InternVL3.5-2B on the Japanese task average and comes within 5 points of Qwen3-VL-2B-Instruct.
 At 60,000 training steps, the Jagle-trained model has consumed approximately 150B tokens in total, which is less than one-tenth of the roughly 2T tokens used by Qwen3-VL during multimodal post-training~\citep{bai2025qwen3vl}.
 Notably, performance continues to improve through the final training step with no sign of saturation, suggesting that further training could bring the model to a level comparable to or exceeding Qwen3-VL-2B-Instruct.
+We also verify via pHash-based image matching that the overlap between Jagle training images and evaluation benchmark images is negligible ($<$0.002\%; Appendix~\ref{sec:contamination_details}).
 These results demonstrate that Jagle is a practically useful dataset for improving Japanese performance.

 \textbf{Impact on English tasks.} When Jagle is combined with FineVision, the average score on English tasks is higher than that of the FineVision-only setting, demonstrating that Jagle not only avoids degrading but improves English task performance.
 This result runs counter to the curse of multilinguality~\citep{shen2024curseofmultilinguality}.
-A similar finding was reported in FineVision~\citep{wiedmann2025finevision}, where adding Chinese data to English data improved English performance, which the authors attribute to increased data diversity.
+A similar finding was reported in FineVision~\citep{wiedmann2025finevision}, where adding Chinese data improved English performance, attributed to increased data diversity.
 We hypothesize that incorporating Jagle similarly increases diversity and thereby has a positive effect on English task performance.
 On the other hand, the Japanese task average is higher for Jagle alone than for Jagle combined with FineVision.
 The reason for this discrepancy between JA Avg and EN Avg is not entirely clear, though it may partly stem from the smaller data size of Jagle relative to FineVision; we leave a deeper investigation to future work.